First private US passenger rail line in 100 years is about to link Miami and Orlando at high speed

 Robert Barr, who lives near Miami and publishes guides on rum and South Florida locales, has taken Brightline to West Palm Beach and looks forward to traveling the line to Orlando.
 He said Brightline’s accommodations “compare really well to some of the best trains” he’s taken in Europe, where high-speed rail between cities is common.

 “You’ve got comfortable seats and a relatively quiet ride.
-It feels very modern,” said Barr.
+It feels very modern,” Barr said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.